George Barnes (British politician): Parliamentary career

+At the 1895 general election Barnes stood unsuccessfully for the Independent Labour Party in Rochdale.
+This campaign was not supported by the ASE.

+At the founding conference of the Labour Representation Committee in 1900, Barnes took 'the anti-socialist view' when he said the LRC 'should not be prisoners to class prejudice but should consider parties and policies apart from all class organisations'.

-At the 1895 general election he stood unsuccessfully for the Independent Labour Party in Rochdale.
-He was elected as MP for Glasgow Blackfriars and Hutchesontown at the 1906 general election for the Labour Party, becoming one of the first two Labour MPs to be elected in Scotland.
+Barnes was elected as MP for Glasgow Blackfriars and Hutchesontown at the 1906 general election for the Labour Party, this time with the support of the ASE; and so he became one of the first two Labour MPs to be elected in Scotland.
 He sat for Blackfriars and Hutchesontown until the constituency was abolished for the 1918 general election, and thereafter sat for Glasgow Gorbals (which covered the same area) until he stood down at the 1922 election.

 From high office to expulsion

 Barnes was Leader of the Labour Party from 14 February 1910 to 6 February 1911.
-As of 2021, he is the shortest-serving Labour leader, remaining in the post for only 11 months.
+As of August 2026, apart from the current post-holder, Barnes is the shortest-serving Labour leader, remaining in the post for only 11 months.
+Ramsay MacDonald considered that Barnes had been a 'disastrous failure' as leader.

+In 1911, during the mass strike wave known as the Great Unrest, Barnes was one of the sponsors of Labour MP Will Crooks's Labour Disputes Bill, which proposed arbitration in place of strikes, with draconian penalties for strikers, and for those who encouraged or supported them.
+The Bill was withdrawn after it was condemned by the Trades Union Congress.

 He was Minister of Pensions (1916–1917), rising to Minister without Portfolio as one of David Lloyd George's powerful five member war cabinet (1917–1920).
 In 1918 the Labour Party decided to leave the Lloyd George Coalition but Barnes refused to resign.
 As a result, he was expelled from the Labour Party, and with the British Workers League founded the pro-coalition National Democratic and Labour Party, many of whose candidates were elected on the Coalition Coupon in December 1918.
 He also stood in 1918 under the Coalition Labour title.
-As a reward for his loyalty, he was a participant at the Paris Peace Conference, he was instrumental in the creation of the International Labour Organization (ILO), he was a signatory to the Treaty of Versailles, he is featured in William Orpen's famous painting of the treaty signing (seated second from the right), and he was lionised in the iconic painting, "Statesmen of World War I" (standing directly above Winston Churchill).
+He was the first cabinet minister 'to announce that he was in favour of hanging (not even for trying) the Kaiser.'
+Because he was nominally one of the leaders of the three Coalition parties, he was a participant at the Paris Peace Conference.
+At the conference he was instrumental in the creation of the International Labour Organization (ILO), he was a signatory to the Treaty of Versailles, he is featured in William Orpen's famous painting of the treaty signing (seated second from the right), and he was lionised in the iconic painting, "Statesmen of World War I" (standing directly above Winston Churchill).